ABRG-Models/morphologica/README.md

 the doxygen-generated code documentation at https://codedocs.xyz/ABRG-Models/morphologica/

-For example programs which are compiled when you do the standard cmake-driven build of morphologica, see both the tests/ subdirectory and the examples/ subdirectory.
+You can find example programs which are compiled when you do the standard cmake-driven build of morphologica in both the tests/ subdirectory and the examples/ subdirectory.
 The readme in examples/ has some nice screenshots.